-- ✓ Washing hands regularly with soap or using an appropriate hand sanitiser (e.g. 70% alcohol-based). - ✓ Avoiding touching eyes, nose, and mouth with unwashed hands. - ✓ Avoiding close contact with people who are sick. - ✓ Coughing or sneezing into a flexed elbow or covering it with a tissue, which is then immediately discarded. - ✓ Cleaning and disinfecting frequently touched objects and surfaces.
+- ✓ Washing hands regularly with soap or using an appropriate hand sanitiser (e.g. 70% alcoholbased). - ✓ Avoiding touching eyes, nose, and mouth with unwashed hands. - ✓ Avoiding close contact with people who are sick. - ✓ Coughing or sneezing into a flexed elbow or cover it with a tissue, and discard it immediately. - ✓ Cleaning and disinfecting frequently touched objects and surfaces.